-From 1 February 2017, we have amended the way that we respond to some automatic fire alarms.
+From 1 August 2017, we have included prisons, care homes and hospitals into our policy for attending automatic fire alarms.
+This builds on the established policy introduced on 1 February 2017 which adapted the way we respond to automatic fire alarms.
 See below to find out how this affects you and your premises, and what you need to do.

 Automatic fire alarms (AFA) are commonly used in commercial, industrial and public buildings.
 They help to keep buildings and their occupants safe by providing an early warning of a possible fire, and enabling people inside the building to evacuate.

 Remember!
 In an emergency or if you know there is a fire in a building, dial 999 immediately – even if the building has an automatic fire alarm.

 Because of the very high number of false alarms that we receive, we do not provide an automatic emergency “blue light” attendance to AFA calls for non-residential premises.
 Our staff will assess calls to determine the most appropriate response.

 - at all times; 24 hours a day, seven days a week, including bank holidays.

 - to all AFA calls, whether received from alarm monitoring centres or directly from premises.

 - to most non-residential properties (buildings where people don’t live, such as shops, offices and businesses).

 This amendment to procedure does not currently apply to: